Kishanjay/LacunaV2/README.md

 optimization.

 #### Destination
-By default Lacuna will overwrite the original sourceFolder (IF the optimization level is > 0).
-Setting this option will change the destination folder and preserve the original sourceCode.
+By default Lacuna will be performed on the sourceFolder.
+Meaning that it will actually Modify the original source code.
+Setting a destination will copy the entire project to this folder and do all modifications on that folder instead.
+(preserving the original code).

 #### Logfile
 Where the output of Lacuna will be stored.
 By default in `lacuna.log`